Dried lime

 Dried lime, also known as black lime, noomi basra (Iraq), limoo amani (Iran), and loomi (Oman), is a lime that has lost its water content, usually after having spent a majority of its drying time in the sun.
 They are used whole, sliced, or ground as a spice in Middle Eastern cuisine.
-Originating in the Persian Gulf – hence the Iranian name limoo amani and the Iraqi name noomi basra ('lemon from Basra') – dried limes are popular in cookery across the Middle East.
+Originating in the Persian Gulf – hence the Iranian name limoo amani and the Iraqi name noomi basra ('lemon from Basra') – dried limes are popular in cooking across the Middle East.

 Uses

 Dried limes are used to add a sour depth and flavor to dishes, through a process known as souring.
 In Persian cuisine, they are used to flavor stews and soups.
 Across the Middle East, they are used with fish; in Iraq, they are added to almost all dishes and forms of stuffing.
 They can also be used to make dried lime tea.
 Powdered dried lime is also used as an ingredient in Middle Eastern-style baharat (a spice mixture).
 It is a traditional ingredient in the cuisines of Saudi Arabia, Iraq, and other countries of the Persian Gulf.